Scalable Multi Agent Diffusion Policies for Coverage Control: Results

-Figure \ref{fig:coverage-basic} shows the normalized coverage cost over $T=600$ rollout steps, averaged across 50 unseen, randomly generated environments.
+\fgref{fig:coverage-basic} shows the normalized coverage cost over $600$ rollout steps, averaged across 50 unseen, randomly generated environments.
 The model was trained with $N=32$ robots and $F=32$ Gaussian features.
-MADP quickly surpasses the DCVT and LPAC baselines, converging to a coverage cost closer to that of the clairvoyant algorithm.
+MADP significantly outperforms DCVT.
+MADP also outperforms LPAC after about 100 steps.
 This experiment serves as an in-distribution evaluation of the proposed policy.
 Subsequent subsections examine out-of-distribution settings with varying numbers of robots, Gaussian features, and environment configurations.